bkamins/ABCDGraphGenerator.jl/README.md

-communitysizesfile = "cs.dat" # name of file do generate that contains community sizes communityfile = "com.dat"     # name of file do generate that contains assignments of vertices to communities networkfile = "edge.dat"      # name of file do generate that contains edges of the generated graph
+communitysizesfile = "cs.dat" # name of file do generate that contains community sizes communityfile = "com.dat"     # name of file do generate that contains assignments of vertices to communities networkfile = "edge.dat"      # name of file do generate that contains edges of the generated graph nout = "100"                  # number of vertices in graph that are outliers; optional parameter
+                              # if nout is passed and is not zero then we require islocal = "false",
+                              # isCL = "false", and xi (not mu) must be passed
 ```
 In this file all parameters required to generate an ABCD graph and store to on disk are passed.
 Here is an output from an example session using CLI in the ABCD-generation mode using the above file: